googlearchive/appengine-blobstore-python/README.md

 ## Blobstore Sample

-This is a sample app for Google App Engine that excercises the [blobstore Python API](https://cloud.google.com/appengine/docs/python/blobstore/).
+This is a sample app for Google App Engine that exercises the [blobstore Python API](https://cloud.google.com/appengine/docs/python/blobstore/).

 See our other [Google Cloud Platform github repos](https://github.com/GoogleCloudPlatform) for sample applications and